Godspeed - Bury St Edmunds Links to Jamestown, Cape Cod and Martha’s Vineyard

 RAF Lavenham was the home of the 487th Bombardment Group.
 The 487th flew 185 missions and more than 6,000 sorties whilst stationed at Lavenham during the Second World War.

 Many US airmen congregated in the 15th Century pub The Swan.
-Now part of The Swan at Lavenham Hotel and Spa (link to listing), it is called The Airmen’s Bar (link to listing), in honour of the many servicemen from RAF Lavenham and beyond who would come to relax, drink and socialise.
+Now part of The Swan at Lavenham Hotel and Spa, it is called The Airmen’s Bar, in honour of the many servicemen from RAF Lavenham and beyond who would come to relax, drink and socialise.
 A wonderful collection of signatures of the US servicemen who drank there has been lovingly preserved and mementos adorn the walls turning it into a living piece of history.

 Technical Sergeant John T Appleby's Rose Garden